-- (1) The Planning Commission may, subject to procedures and standard set forth in this chapter, grant, conditionally grant, or deny any application for a Conditional Use permit.
-As delegated by the Planning Commission, the Planning Staff may process requests for specified Conditional Use permits. - (2) Upon receipt of an application, the Planning Staff will, within a reasonable time, review all proposed Conditional Use requests and determine whether the application must be processed by Planning Staff, or the Planning Commission. - (3) If an application for a Conditional Use is referred to the Planning Commission for hearing and determination, Planning Staff shall prepare a staff report for the Planning Commission.
+- (1) The Planning Commission may, subject to procedures and standard set forth in this chapter, grant, conditionally grant, or deny any application for a conditional use permit.
+As delegated by the Planning Commission, the planning staff may process requests for specified conditional use permits. - (2) Upon receipt of an application, the planning staff will, within a reasonable time, review all proposed conditional use requests and determine whether the application must be processed by planning staff or the Planning Commission. - (3) If an application for a conditional use is referred to the Planning Commission for hearing and determination, planning staff shall prepare a staff report for the Planning Commission.
 The report may include a recommendation for approval or denial and suggest conditions to preserve the character of the zone, and to mitigate potential adverse effects of the conditional use.
-If the Planning Staff believes that no reasonable mitigation measures would adequately preserve the character of the zone, and meet the required findings of the requested Conditional Use, the Planning Staff shall recommend denial of the Conditional Use Permit. - (4) If an application for a Conditional Use is referred to Planning Staff for determination, the Planning Staff may approve or deny such application, or may refer the matter to the Planning Commission.
+If the planning staff believes that no reasonable mitigation measures would adequately preserve the character of the zone, and meet the required findings of the requested conditional use, the planning staff shall recommend denial of the conditional use permit. - (4) If an application for a conditional use is referred to planning staff for determination, the planning staff may approve or deny such application, or may refer the matter to the Planning Commission.

-Section 8.23.03 Determination of Jurisdiction
+Section 8.23.03 Determination of Jurisdiction.

-The Planning Commission hereby delegates to the Planning Staff, the following Conditional Use requests for administrative action, unless negative responses are received from neighboring property owners:
+The Planning Commission hereby delegates to the planning staff, the following conditional use requests for administrative action, unless negative responses are received from neighboring property owners:

-- (1) Cell Towers or other communication facilities if the applications are for stealth or co-location.
+- (1) Cell towers or other communication facilities if the applications are for stealth or co-location.

-- (2) Utility Buildings and Structures.
+- (2) Utility buildings and structures.

-- (3) Utility lines that do not exceed thirty six (36) KVA, are less than thirty five (35) feet in height and consists of a single pole.
+- (3) Utility lines that do not exceed thirty six (36) KVA, are less than thirty-five feet (35') in height and consists of a single pole.

-- (4) Bed and Breakfast uses may be processed by the Planning Staff if the application is for five (5) bedrooms or less and there will be no food service to anyone other than over night guests.
+- (4) Bed and Breakfast uses may be processed by the planning staff if the application is for five (5) bedrooms or less and there will be no food service to anyone other than overnight guests.

-- (5) Kennels, Catteries, Animal Hospitals.
+- (5) Kennels, catteries, animal hospitals.

-- (6) Small Scale Subdivisions
+- (6) Small scale subdivisions.

-- (7) Lot Combinations
+- (7) Lot combinations.

-- (8) Minor Plat Amendments
+- (8) Minor plat amendments.

-- (9) Building Permits within fifty (50) feet from flood zone & wetlands.
+- (9) Building permits within fifty feet (50') from flood zone & wetlands.

-- (10) Temporary Uses
+- (10) Temporary uses.

 - (11) Any accessory building with a foot print larger than 1,500 square feet.